robodhhb/Smart-Modelrailway-Cam/README.md

 with steam engine and diesel engine.
 The "30_Your_Training" folder contains files and programs for the creation of a model with other locomotives or wagons.

-A detailed description of the project has appeared in the German Make Magazine 3/23 [KI for model railways, part 1](https://www.heise.de/select/make/2023/3/2231207174080271096).
+A detailed description of the project has appeared in the German Make Magazine 3/23 [AI for model railways, part 1](https://www.heise.de/select/make/2023/3/2231207174080271096).